marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

 The `main()` for memscan is in `memscan.c`.

-- (1):  Did lots of work to test getPageInfo().
-The file generates some output, which we need to start capturing to consider this fully tested
+- (1):  getPageInfo() has comprehensive unit tests.  comparePages() needs some tests, but I don't want to do them right now.
+The other routines print things to the screen and don't lend themselves to unit testing.
+I intend to implement system tests to exercise this code.

 [Hungarian notation]: https://en.wikipedia.org/wiki/Hungarian_notation
 [clang-tidy]: https://releases.llvm.org/13.0.0/tools/clang/tools/extra/docs/clang-tidy/